pratikepitome/prime-service/README.md

 ## Feedback

-If you have any feedback, please reach out to us at pratik.epitome@gmail.com
+If you have any feedback, please reach out to me at pratik.epitome@gmail.com